 By 1999, the excellence of the newly released Operation Doomsday album was not a surprise, to those already familiar with New-York's underground rap scene.
-By then, MF Doom had already released several great singles on Fondle'em, Bobbito's iconic indie rap label.
-And all of them were compiled on this opus, recorded by a man who was not exactly a newcomer.
+By then, MF Doom had already released several great singles on Fondle'em, Bobbito Garcia's iconic indie label.
+And they were all compiled on this opus, recorded by a man who was not exactly a newcomer.
 The guy, indeed, was Daniel Dumile, a.k.a.
 Zev Love X, an ex-rapper from the band K.M.D., who had reoriented his career after the death of his colleague and brother Subroc.
-Moving forward, he would start hiding his face behind a mask, and become rap's underground super-hero.
+Moving forward, he would start hiding his face behind a mask, and become the superhero of underground hip-hop.

 Operation Doomsday was a compilation, more than an album, and it was made of raw materials.
 But it was solid and coherent; most tracks, indeed, shared some key features.
-Their beats were disturbing, and full of bizarre things, like the strange violins on "Tick, Tick" – a Beatles sample, actually – and the threatening brass instruments on "Hey".
+Their beats were disturbing, and full of bizarre things, like the strange violins on "Tick, Tick" – a sample from the Beatles, actually – and the threatening brass instruments on "Hey".
 The record was also full of false endings.
 Some tracks would end with a short pause, before starting again for a few seconds, in a purely instrumental version.
-It had a few freestyles, like on "The Hands of Doom", and its skits sampled heavily cartoons like Scooby-Doo, The Incredible Hulk and The Fantastic Four, whose worst enemy was no other than the cover art's Dr. Doom.
+It had a few freestyles, like on "The Hands of Doom", and its skits sampled heavily cartoons like Scooby-Doo, The Incredible Hulk and The Fantastic Four, whose worst enemy was no other than Dr. Doom, the guy on the cover art.